mrissaoussama/ecommerce/README.md

-# ecommerce website written with php for homework assignment
+# ecommerce website written with php